 20 hours consisting of both dry and wet sessions.

-Bronze Medallion is as a ‘lifetime award’ which means that it does not need to be current in order to take further lifesaving training (e.g. Bronze Cross).
+Bronze Medallion is a ‘lifetime award’ which means that it does not need to be current in order to take further lifesaving training (e.g. Bronze Cross).

 If an individual requires a Bronze Medallion for employment purposes (e.g. Sailing Instructor), it must be current within two years.
 The ‘lifetime award’ designation does not apply when used as a vocational certification (for employment purposes).